cumhurbabaoglu/javascript-rock-paper-scissors/README.md

 #Description

-This is a JavaScript project about creating a simple rock paper scissors game based on instructions from The Odin Project.
+This is a JavaScript project about creating a simple rock paper scissors game that can be played via the console, based on instructions from The Odin Project.